What’s the Difference Between Medicare and Medicaid?

 📋 Medicaid Eligibility (2025)

-• You’re a U.S. citizen or legal resident, and
+• You must be a U.S. citizen or legal resident

 Also Read: How do Insurance Premiums Work?